Irish Bacon and Cabbage

 2/3 cup flour

-1 hour.
-Brush marinade over fish and refrigerate for 2 hours before grilling.
+temperature 1 hour.
+Brush marinade over fish and refrigerate for 2 hours

-Sprinkle the fish with flour and grill, basting often with marinade.
+before grilling.
+Sprinkle the fish with flour and grill, basting often

 Top